AnozieChibuike/Trackify/README.md

-# Trackify is an app for tracking expenses
+# Trackify is an app for tracking expenses and

 ## Demo Pictures